-We work with them to produce 2 shows a year which are performed both at The Edge and at The Booth Centre.
-The shows produced create opportunities for friends, family, other homeless people and staff to see participants achieve.
-They also raise the profile of homelessness and the arts, including members of the general public who have their perceptions of homeless people challenged through seeing a high quality performance produced by the company.
+We work with to produce 2 shows a year which are performed at The Edge.
+The shows produced create opportunities for friends, family, other people who are homeless and staff to see participants achieve.
+They also raise the profile of homelessness and the arts, including members of the general public who have their perceptions challenged through seeing a high quality performance produced by the company.

 I was drinking heavily for 13 years and I couldn’t hold down my job and had to move in with my dad.
 My mum passed away around the same time.
 My drinking and drug taking spiralled out of control and I couldn’t stay with him anymore.
 I slept rough in the city for three weeks.
 It was really scary, even for a bloke.
 I would find the most hidden places to sleep, just so nobody could find me.
 I realised then that you can either sink, or you can learn to swim fast!
 I ran out of money and ended up being forced to beg on the streets.
 The Town Hall recommended I go to the Booth Centre for support.